wernerfred/docker-mailserver/docs/content/uses-cases/forward-only-mailserver-with-ldap-authentication.md

 title: 'Use Cases | Forward-Only Mailserver with LDAP'
 ---

-## Building a Forward-Only mailserver
+## Building a Forward-Only Mailserver

 A **forward-only** mailserver does not have any local mailboxes.
 Instead, it has only aliases that forward emails to external email accounts (for example to a gmail account).
 You can also send email from the localhost (the computer where the mailserver is installed), using as sender any of the alias addresses.